The Sager Group

 Walt Harrington

-Walt Harrington, a former long-time staff writer for the Washington Post Magazine, is the author or editor of six books and the winner of numerous print and broadcast journalism awards, including the Gustavus Myers Center Award for the Study of Human Rights in the United States for his book Crossings: A White Man’s Journey Into Black America.
+Walt Harrington, a former long-time staff writer for the Washington Post Magazine, is the author or editor of eight books and the winner of numerous print and broadcast journalism awards, including the Gustavus Myers Center Award for the Study of Human Rights in the United States for his book Crossings: A White Man’s Journey Into Black America.
 His book, The Everlasting Stream: A True Story of Rabbits, Guns, Friendship, and Family, was made into an Emmy Award-winning documentary broadcast by PBS.
 His book, Intimate Journalism: The Art and Craft of Reporting Everyday Life, has been widely used in journalism writing classes nationwide.
 He is a journalism professor at the University of Illinois at Urbana-Champaign.
 An archive of student work published from his feature writing classes is at www.intimatejournalism.com.
 His professional website is at www.waltharrington.com.

 Siori Kitajima